 2. Ride safely 2.1 Maintain the health , Young horse for backing Riding school horse used for training others Competition horse (any level) Retraining for a different discipline Health, safety and welfare to include: Observation 2.
-Nue salely safety and welfare of horse, self and others Ride with consideration for other users of the school space Consideration of individual horses Consideration of ground conditions Observation mounting 3.1 Evaluate the horse prior to mounting Static and dynamic conformation assessment Condition Musculature Age and type Temperament Discussion 3.2 Assess the horse under saddle As part of Unit 6: Ride for Training and Unit 8: Ride for Training Show Jumping, assessment to include: On the flat and over fences Observation As part of Unit 7: Ride for Training Dressage, assessment to include: 3.3 Evaluate the horse Assessment for potential use Evaluation to include: Describe way of going in relation to the Training Scale Balance and carriage Level of training Responsiveness to aids Fitness Discussion Advanced Medium dressage to develop their way of going 4 b de two horses in this section.
+Nue Salely safety and welfare of horse, self and others Ride with consideration for other users of the school space Consideration of individual horses Consideration of ground conditions Observation 3.
+Assess a horse 3.1 Evaluate the horse prior to mounting Static and dynamic conformation assessment Condition Musculature Age and type Temperament Discussion 3.2 Assess the horse under saddle As part of Unit 6: Ride for Training and Unit 8: Ride for Training Show Jumping, assessment to include: On the flat and over fences Observation As part of Unit 7: Ride for Training Dressage, assessment to include: 3.3 Evaluate the horse Assessment for potential use Evaluation to include: Describe way of going in relation to the Training Scale Balance and carriage Level of training Responsiveness to aids Fitness Discussion 4.
+Ride horses up to Advanced Medium dressage to develop de two horses in this section.
 One horse will be more established at this level.
-The assessment of both horses.
-4.1 Ride in an influential, balanced position A secure balanced position to include: A secure balanced position whilst maintaining integrity of the aids Riding forward to a receiving contact with rhythm and balance within a working frame appropriate to the horse's level of training Demonstrate empathy and feel Observation 4.2 Warm the horse up and evaluate way of going A progressive evaluation with reference to the Training Scale and reference to: Pace Balance Way of going with reference to conformation Relevance of tack Gymnastic ability Attitude / rideability Technique Observation and discussion 4.3 Use exercises appropriately to develop the horse Exercises may include: Observation
+The assessment of both horses. dressage to develop their way of going 4.1 Ride in an influential, balanced position A secure balanced position to include: A secure balanced position whilst maintaining integrity of the aids Riding forward to a receiving contact with rhythm and balance within a working frame appropriate to the horse's level of training Demonstrate empathy and feel Observation 4.2 Warm the horse up and evaluate way of going A progressive evaluation with reference to the Training Scale and reference to: Pace Balance Way of going with reference to conformation Relevance of tack Gymnastic ability Attitude / rideability Technique Observation and discussion 4.3 Use exercises appropriately to develop the horse Exercises may include: Observation